 People with colostomies can do most jobs.
 But heavy lifting may cause a stoma to herniate (the whole thing bulges outward) or prolapse (the inside falls outward).
 A sudden blow to the pouch area could cause the face plate to shift and cut the stoma.
 Still, there are people with colostomies who do heavy lifting, such as fire fighters, mechanics, and truck drivers.
 There are athletes who have stomas, too.
 Check with your doctor about your type of work.
 As with all major surgery, it will take time for you to regain strength after your operation.
 A letter from your doctor to your employer may be helpful should your employer have doubts about what you’ll be able to do.

 Sometimes people with colostomies find that their employer thinks the colostomy will keep them from doing their job.
 This can also happen when applying for a new job.
 You should know that your right to work may be protected by parts of the US Rehabilitation Act of 1973 and the Americans with Disabilities, and sometimes by sections of your state and local laws.
 If you feel you are being treated unfairly because of your colostomy, check with the United Ostomy Associations of America or with a local legal resource about protecting your rights.
-You may also want to read our information Americans With Disabilities Act: Information for People Facing Cancer.
+You may also want to read Americans With Disabilities Act: Information for People Facing Cancer.

 In its original form this document was written by the United Ostomy Association, Inc. (1962-2005) and reviewed by Jan Clark, RNET, CWOCN and Peg Grover, RNET.
 It has since been modified and updated by:

 Last Medical Review: December 2, 2014 Last Revised: December 2, 2014

 - How your digestive system works

 - Types of colostomies